Frequently asked questions about volunteering in aquaticsMarch 3, 2019

-Swim England is here to support all volunteers within the swimming and aquatics community.
-For information and contact details for all of our volunteer support staff and volunteer coordinator network please head to the Get in touch page.
-Here you will be able to find your nearest contact who will be able to offer specialised, local support.
+Swim England is here to support all volunteers within the aquatics community.
+For information and contact details please head to the Get in touch page.
+Here you will be able to find contacts who will be able to offer support.

-As part of our commitment, we provide education and support to all Swim England clubs to make sure they know how to effectively engage and manage all their volunteers.
+Swim England provide education and support to clubs to make sure they know how to effectively engage and manage all their volunteers.

 - Is there anything else I need to do when I sign up as a volunteer?

-All Swim England club volunteers must be a member of Swim England – Category 3 Membership is our specific category for volunteers.
+All Swim England club volunteers must be a member of Swim England – Club Support Membership is our specific category for volunteers.